ancabilloni/vision_projects/multithreading_cameras/README.md

 #### Usage
 Start program with `./multicam display`
 Without `display` argument, the program still runs but it doesn't show any display.

+#### Limitation
+Due to crashing issue with imshow() feature when attempt to display video streaming windows synchronously, a mutex lock is applied when user wants to display streaming.
+Hence, the system will be serialized.
+See Issues for example codes that cause the crashes.

 #### Credits:
 I learned alot from: https://putuyuwono.wordpress.com/2015/05/29/multi-thread-multi-camera-capture-using-opencv/